 Manufacturers will be able to find some reprieve from the Krishi Kalyan Cess as it will be slightly lower for them.
 They will have rebates for cess paid on goods that are imported.

 Goods and services purchased for any value more than Rs.
 2 lakhs would attract a 1% tax at source.
-This does not include jewellery purchases.
+This does not include jewelry purchases.
 Cars costing above Rs.
 10 lakhs would also carry a luxury tax of 1%.

 What’s in store for Indian consumers?

 The Parliament would be passing the Goods & Service Tax (GST) during the Monsoon session later this year.
-The recent service tax hike might be effective for a short time period as it is expected that the Goods & Service Tax (GST) will increase to 17% - 18%.
+The recent service tax hike might be effective for a short period as it is expected that the Goods & Service Tax (GST) will increase to 17% - 18%.
 This could be levied uniformly across service providers in the country, thereby replacing all other tax forms.